NevinhaJS/nevinha-code/README.md

   - Integrate `mdx` loader.
 Maybe we can take a read at [mdx API](https://mdxjs.com/advanced/api)
   - Remove `any` types and type it properly
   - Add more languages support, maybe we can re-use the languages from [react-syntax-highlighter](https://github.com/react-syntax-highlighter/react-syntax-highlighter)
+  - Fix (!)
+Missing global variable name warning on the rollup config